youhanaR/GroupSoftDevProject/README.md

 This is a submission for Sprint 2.
 There are three types of document that you will find the following places.

 ## PROCESS DOCUMENTS
 Our process documents are managed in the trello platform.
 The link to our project page is below.
-We (specific username that added) have added solex2006 to the board so it is visible.
+We have added solomonoyelere1 to the board so it is visible.

 Trello link: [https://trello.com/b/z8cFvnT7/jarse-group-software-engineering-project]